![Golden Camel-7A [Mutant Camel]](picts/Mutant Camel_logo1.jpeg) |

 will likely become rare in sooner future, because I really don't want to

-imagine how many annoyed owners, parents or listeners will finally smash
+imagine how many annoyed owners, parents or listeners finally smashed them

-them - considering them a mock-up or nasty novelty hoax.
+- considering them a mock-up or nasty joke article.
 Also for a professional

 stage keyboarder it must be a strange "Candid Camera" experience to get